Home

 HIRRA AGM Appreciations

-Thank you to the 49 people who came to the HIRRA AGM on April 10, both in person and by Zoom to review the 2023 year-end financials, hear reports from twelve Committees and “acclaim” volunteers for the coming year.
+Thank you to the 41 people who came to the HIRRA AGM on May 14, both in person and by Zoom to review the 2024 year-end financials, hear reports from twelve Committees and “acclaim” volunteers for the coming year.
+The approved 2024 Year-end Financial Statement may be viewed here: 2024 year-end Financial Statements.

-~Executive members who have served over the past year and are now stepping down (Ashley, Allie and Angeleah),
+~ Executive member, Heather Dawn, who served over the past year and is now stepping down.

-Water Stewardship report: Water Stewardship AGM Report Apr 2024
+Water Stewardship Water Stewardship Report to AGM 2025

 In partnership with the Comox Valley Regional District (CVRD), volunteers on HIRRA Committees manage and oversee these tax-funded services: